-When you’ve got a new product to label or package, choosing between digital label printing and flexographic can take some careful thought and deliberation.
+When you’ve got a new label or package, choosing between digital printing and flexographic can take some careful thought and deliberation.
 Especially if you’re new to the manufacturing, labels, and packaging game.
 Typically, you’re going to have to decide between digital or flexographic printing.

 So…what choice best suits your packaging needs?
 As with so many decisions in life, the only answer that’s both quick and correct is “it depends!”

 Truly, the best approach is to connect with a label and packaging specialist who can guide you.
 But in the meantime, here are the basic facts, and a few helpful questions to ask yourself.

 The name flexographic comes from the way this printing process works.
 You create flexible plates with raised plastic or rubber that stamp your graphic onto your substrate (e.g., a corrugated cardboard box).
 You mount what are essentially large rubber stamps, called plates, onto cylinders that roll the ink onto whatever is being printed.
 We use flexographic printing for a wide variety of printing applications, including corrugated boxes and displays, flexible packaging, labels, and a lot more.